pernambucano/frevo-on-rails-rswag-tutorial/README.md

 ### Create our first test

 As we are doing TDD here, we will start with a test for an endpoint that will return the list of books.
-We will surely have no book at the start, but it is the easiest way to start, and don't worry, we will develop a way to insert books later.
+We will surely have no book at the start, but it is the easiest way go, and we will find a way to insert books later.

-Rswag can generate the base code we will work on:
+Rswag can generate the base code for us:

 ```bash
 rails generate rspec:swagger BookController